VCT: VCT qualifying holdings: introduction

 A holding in a company cannot be part of a VCT’s qualifying holdings at any time when that company does not satisfy certain requirements.
 In the main these are similar to the conditions applying in the case of the other venture capital schemes.

-The requirements are explained in more detail in the rest of this section and are as follows:
+The other requirements are explained in more detail in the rest of this section and are as follows:

 - The UK permanent establishment requirement (VCM55030),